curioustorvald/Terrarum/assets/mods/musicplayer/README_for_the_best_audio_quality.md

 The audio engine cannot resample an audio file with sampling rate greater than 48000 Hz, nor is capable of reading anything that is not in 16-bit bit-depth.

+## Ogg Album Art Incompatibility

+Ogg files with album arts are not reliably recognised.
+Remove them using the following FFmpeg command:

+    ffmpeg -i inputfile.ogg -map a -c copy outputfile.ogg

 ## tl;dr